 Corporations have found that when employees, that had been participating in mindfulness programs, were forced to work from home, and stopped participating in these programs, the benefits of mindfulness that employees experienced were negated.
 And many of these employees started to encounter new issues while working from their homes.
 The need for mindfulness classes and programs is proving more important than ever.
 COVID-19 is showing that virtual mindfulness classes and programs are becoming vital in keeping employees stress free and healthy.

 Since the outbreak of the Covid-19 pandemic, Meditation House shifted its method of delivering mindfulness classes to employees from in-house classes to virtual classes via Zoom.
 Leading meditation online has proven to be a positive thing for various reasons including the fact that Meditation House can now lead much larger classes that they were able to do in person.
 Online classes also offer greater flexibility in terms of the days and times when classes are offered.

-Meditation House offers 15, 30, and 60-minute virtual corporate mindfulness classes via Zoom.
+Meditation House offers 15, 30, 45, and 60-minute virtual corporate mindfulness classes via Zoom and Teams.
 We also offer virtual corporate mindfulness programs.
 Our classes start as low as $150 and are perfect for any employees that have never meditated before.
 If you have questions and want to discuss where to start, please contact us via email or call (888) 377-7761.